Mexico City to Puerto Vallarta: 4 Absolute Best Ways to Travel

 When driving in Mexico, it’s advisable to stick to toll roads, known as cuotas, because they are well-maintained and patrolled.
 Of course, tolls do add to your overall trip costs.

-According to Toll Guru, the toll costs from Mexico City to Vallarta for the route through Michoacan would be about $2232 MXN.
+According to Toll Guru, the toll costs from Mexico City to Puerto Vallarta for the route through Michoacan would be about $2232 MXN.

 To stay safe on the roads in Mexico, keep the following tips in mind: